-Coexistence within Spain is managed by following the good agriculture practices promoted by the National Association of Seed Breeders, which is published on a yearly basis and handed out by seed distributors along with seeds.
+In Spain, coexistence is managed by adhering to good agricultural practices advocated by the National Association of Seed Breeders.
+These practices are annually published and distributed by seed distributors along with seeds.
 The latest version of the recommendations is available in the link (in Spanish).
 According to the Ministerial Order APA/1083/2018 (Spanish language only), farmers who grow GE corn must establish an isolation distance of 20 meters from the French border.
-Additional information can be found in Section a) on g) LABELING AND TRACEABILITY
+Additional information can be found in Section a) on Approvals.

-Approvals.
 In some parts of the EU such as Southern Belgium and Hungary, coexistence rules are very restrictive and limit the cultivation of GE crops.